JAntonioRosales/CE888---Data-Science-Project/project/README.md

 ## 'Should imbalanced datasets be "fixed"?'

 An "imbalanced dataset" is one that contains many more samples for one class than it does for others.
-They are found in many real-world applications including medical diagnosis, fraud detection, text classification, to mention a few.
+They are found in many real-world applications including medical diagnosis, fraud detection, and text classification, to mention a few.

 Even though they are pretty common, popular classification techniques and evaluation metrics perform poorly.
-Several alternatives have been proposed to "fix" or balance them, including oversampling the minority class, under-sampling the majority class, and modifying the cost of predicting classes in algorithms.
+Several alternatives have been proposed to "fix" or balance them, including oversampling the minority class, under-sampling the majority class, and modifying existing algorithms or proposing new ones.

 ## Project description

-In this project, we propose and analyze the performance of a method based on clustering an imbalanced dataset.
-What is expected is for these clusters to be composed exclusively of one class, or having a greater balance between classes, making it easier to train classifiers and predicting unseen samples correctly.
+In this project we develop and analyze the performance of a clustering approach to classify imbalanced datasets.
+We expect this clustering to separate groups where their class distribution is either more balanced, or exclusively one class, making it easier to train classifiers.
+The F1 score is used throughout the project as the evaluating metric.

 ## Project structure

-### Part 1
+### Task 1

-Three different, and initially balanced, classification datasets were found on Kaggle.
+Three originally balanced classification datasets were found on Kaggle.
+Each one of them had different feature characteristics: one was fully numerical, a second was mostly categorical, and the third was a combination of both types of features.
 These were explored, preprocessed and cleaned.
-Later on, each one was used to create three imbalanced surrogates, showing low (65%), medium (75%) and high (90%) imbalance.
+Later on, each one was used to create three imbalanced surrogates, showing low (65%), medium (75%) and high (90%) imbalances.
 Finally, they were split into training and testing.

-### Part 2
+### Task 2

-The second part of the project will see the actual training and analysis of the algorithm.
+This part of the project saw the actual development and analysis of the algorithm.

-A baseline Random Forest will be trained.
-The features will them be scaled and selected using PCA.
-10 stratified folds will be generated and 9 will be used to find the number of clusters of the dataset using the Elbow and Silhouette methods.
-K-Means will then be run to generate the clusters, hoping to have groups with either one class or a more balanced target distribution.
-In the second case, a Random Forest will be trained.
-New samples will be assigned to their nearest cluster, and will be labeled as the only class, or predicted by the trained Random Forest.
-This will be repeated for each permutation of the 10 folds.
-Finally, this method will be compared to the baseline model and basic re-sampling techniques using F-Measure as evaluation metric and permutation tests to determine if this approach is better for the classification of imbalanced datasets than trying to artificially balance them.
+Each dataset was scaled to standardize continuous numerical values and normalize discrete numerical ones.
+They were they cross-validated with 10 folds using a Random Forest (RF) classifier to establish a baseline score.
+Before performing the algorithm, each dataset was passed to a manual grid search to find a good number of components (for PCA) and clusters (for K-Means).
+To analyze the search's suggested parameters, an Elbow and Silhouette plot and a grid of Principal Components plotted against each other were generated.

+To test the algorithm consisted of the following steps...

+Using the suggested components and clusters, the training set was transformed with PCA and clustered with K-Means.
+The grouping prediction was used to isolate samples, store their label imbalance, and a trained classifier.
+This classifier was a numerical value, if all the samples in a cluster only had one label, or a trained RF, if they had mixed labels.
+The test set then followed the same transformation and clustering, its samples were isolated and the corresponding classifiers retrieved to predict a label.
+All testing clusters were then joined to calculate the F1 score.

+To test it, each training dataset was first divided into 10 stratified folds and fed to the model in 10 iterations of training and validation.
+Finally, the full training and testing sets were passed to the algorithm, plotting the imbalance in their clusters.

 #### The datasets

-The datasets used are in the "datasets" folder.
+The used datasets are located in the "datasets" folder.

 #### The code

-The notebooks and utilities script used throughout the project are in the "code" folder.
+The notebooks and utility script used throughout the project are located in the "code" folder.